Vosa23/master_thesis_final/README.txt

 #TORCS server files:
 gym_torcs/vtorcs-RL-color	- implementation and TORCS binaries
-checkpoints/			- trained agent models are saved there mlruns/				- statistics from individual runs are saved there
+checkpoints/				- trained agent models are saved there, also few sampled agents are located there, for all Regular, ConvNet and Hybrid architectures mlruns/						- statistics from individual runs are saved there libs/						- Plib and openAl libraries, they should be downloaded and installed through install_script automatically